Twins vs. Pirates Player Props Betting Odds

 MLB Props Today: Minnesota Twins

-- The Twins will hand the ball to Pablo Lopez (8-6) for his 25th start of the season.
+- The Twins will send Sonny Gray (6-5) to the mound for his 25th start this season.

-- If he completes six or more innings with three or fewer earned runs allowed, he'll earn his fifth consecutive quality start.

-- Lopez will look to finish five or more innings for the 16th start in a row.

 |Opponent